Skip to content

 It’s great to see the Safari browser’s flexibility in changing the search engine and choosing a preferred one.
 However, the Safari browser developer should also provide an option to set up a custom search engine that isn’t in the search engine option list.

-Similarly, you can customize and change the search engine in Safari Mac.
-The options of search engines are the same as Safari on iOS, along with a few search suggestions for customization.
+Similarly, you can customize and change the default search engine in Safari on Mac.
+The options of search engines are the same, however we get to choose few search suggestions for customization.

 Please share the article if you find it helpful: